 A prepaid card cannot help you build credit – In my opinion the #1 biggest reason you should avoid prepaid cards and debit account alternatives, because they do absolutely nothing to build your credit score.
 In fact, they don’t even show up on your credit report at all.
 That said, cards like Bluebird can be a great portable checking account and are ideal for those under 18 to learn to use plastic responsibly.
 Plus, they can be a good way to limit your spending since you can’t spend more than is loaded to the card.

 But, you have to ask yourself this question… do you really want to be in the prepaid crowd your whole life?
 Or would you rather work your way up to bigger and better things and swim in the adult pool?
 If the latter, I would recommend going with a secured credit card instead.
 Here are the benefits they offer:

-- You can get one even with bad credit – A secured card is backed by your security deposit.
+- You can get approved regardless of your credit – A secured card is backed by your security deposit.
 For that reason, you can get one even if you have terrible credit.

 - It shows on your report like a regular credit card – Most secured cards will show up on your report the exact same way a regular unsecured card would.